shelcia/noobcodes-docs/docs/facebook/single-number-iii.md

 ### Problem Statement

-Given an integer array nums, in which exactly two elements appear only once and all the other elements appear exactly twice.
+Given an integer array `nums`, in which exactly two elements appear only once and all the other elements appear exactly twice.
 Find the two elements that appear only once.
-You can return the answer in any order.
+You can return the answer in **any order**.

 You must write an algorithm that runs in linear runtime complexity and uses only constant extra space.